shagstrom/angular-split-pane/README.md

     bower install angular-split-pane

 Below is a basic example on how to use the directive.
+I'm using

     <!DOCTYPE html>
     <html>